-As shown in the previous sections, the classical Wallis parameter and Kutateladze number both fail to correlate properly our flooding data.
-Discrepancies were found especially between the experimental series conducted with air/water on one hand and steam/water on the other hand.
-The possible reasons for these discrepancies are discussed in the following sections.
+As shown in the previous sections, the classical Wallis parameter and Kutateladze number both fail to properly correlate our flooding data.
+Discrepancies were found especially between the experimental series conducted with air/water on the one hand and steam/water on the other hand.
+The steam quality is one of the main uncertainties arising while conducting steam/water experiments.
+It can be deteriorated for instance by condensation in the system.
+Since these undesirable effects may explain the observed discrepancies, this issue is discussed in the following sections.